TomaszK94/Excel_for_Data_Analytics/README.md

 #### Insights

-- A positive correlation exists between the number of skills listed in job postings and the median salary, especially for positions such as Senior Data Engineer.
-Roles that require fewer skills, like Business Analyst, typically offer lower salaries, indicating that more specialized skill sets are associated with higher market value.
+- A positive correlation exists between the number of skills listed in job postings and the median salary, especially for positions such as `Senior Data Engineer`.
+Roles that require fewer skills, like `Business Analyst`, typically offer lower salaries, indicating that more specialized skill sets are associated with higher market value.

 ![Chart1](0_Resources/Datasets/Images/Chart1.png)